pirovc/metameta/README.md

 	metameta --configfile yourconfig.yaml --use-conda --keep-going --cores 24

 * The number of --cores is the total amount avaiable for the pipeline.
 Number of specific threads for the tools should be set on the configuration file (yourconfig.yaml) with the parameter "threads"
-* On the first run MetaMeta will download and install the configured tools as well as the database files (archaea and bacteria by default) necessary for each tool.
+* On the first run MetaMeta will download and install the configured tools as well as the database files (`archaea_bacteria_201503` by default - see below) necessary for each tool.

 Pre-configured databases:
 -------------------------